Methodology

 Comparisons

-It means we're checking how a company's policy compares to the legal basics set by the UK government, things like Statutory Maternity Pay, Paternity Pay, and the standard leave allowances.
-You can get into the detail at gov.uk/maternity-pay-leave and gov.uk/paternity-pay-leave.
+This involves evaluating how a company's policy aligns with the legal minimum entitlements set out in UK legislation, such as Statutory Maternity Pay, Paternity Pay, and leave allowances.
+Further information is available at gov.uk/maternity-pay-leave and gov.uk/paternity-pay-leave.

 Contributions